 Wood Burning Stoves

-A wood burning backpacking stove is great as long as there are no fire bans.
-When I was young and learning, I took my Bushbuddy on the PCT in Southern California.
-As the stove began flaming, the infamous Southern California winds kicked in and I was convinced I was going to be the source of the next devastating wildfire!
+A wood-burning backpacking stove is great as long as there are no fire bans.
+When I was younger, I took my Bushbuddy on the PCT in Southern California.
+As the stove began flaming, the infamous Southern California winds kicked in, and I was convinced I would be the source of the next devastating wildfire!
 The poor Bushbuddy had a very short PCT hike!

-There are basically two types of wood burning backpacking stoves – can based stoves and folding stoves.
-The Bushbuddy is a double sided, can based stove, which makes it very efficient at burning wood.
-It basically reduces it to ash.
+There are two types of wood-burning backpacking stoves – can-based and folding stoves.
+The Bushbuddy is a double-sided, can-based stove, which makes it very efficient at burning wood.
+It reduces the wood to ash.

-If my magic stove is ever manufactured, I really hope it will be a folding stove.
-They are are often lighter and pack up smaller.
-They also have a natural windscreen, and often have a slot to feed fuel on their sides.
-If you want to read a nice review on choosing a wood burning stove, checkout Section Hiker's article.
+If my perfect stove is manufactured, I hope it will be a folding stove.
+Folding stoves are often lighter and pack up smaller.
+They also have a natural windscreen and usually have a slot to feed fuel on their sides.

 - Fuel is available – sticks, pine cones, leaves, etc. It’s all around you!